manus-team/Luaga/README.md

 In practise the luaga-listen service doesn’t seem to start correctly on boot and has to be started manually via ansible on every boot, with this command:

     ansible scanners -m systemd -a "name=luaga-listen state=started" -u pi --become -f 10

+For a simple output use this command:

+    ansible scanners -m systemd -a "name=luaga-listen state=started" -u pi --become -f 10 | grep -B 3 started

 ### Updating the luaga code on all scanners